A Festival of Nine Lessons and Carols

 The service includes carols and readings from the Bible.
 The opening carol is always 'Once in Royal David's City', and there is always a new, specially commissioned carol.
 It is distinct from Carols from King's, which is a carol service pre-recorded for BBC television, also broadcast on Christmas Eve.

-A Festival of Nine Lessons and Carols is broadcast live on BBC Radio 4 on 24 December at 3pm (10:00 EST or 07:00 PST).
+A Festival of Nine Lessons and Carols is broadcast live on BBC Radio 4 and the BBC World Service on 24 December at 3pm (10:00 EST or 07:00 PST).
 The service is also broadcast at 2pm on Radio 3 on Christmas Day, and at various times on the BBC World Service.

 In the United States the service is broadcast by around 450 radio stations, including American Public Media and its affiliates (Minnesota Public Radio and WNYC-New York, for example).
-Unfortunately there is no list of radio stations that are broadcasting the service, so it's best to contact your local stations or check their online listings.
+As there is no list of radio stations that are broadcasting the service it's best to contact your local stations or check their online listings.

 Members of the public are warmly invited to join members of College and their personal guests.

-Please note that members of the congregation should not bring anything larger than a small handbag with them to the Chapel.
+Those fortunate enough to be given tickets are invited to note that they should not bring anything larger than a small handbag with them to the Chapel for the service.